 Range | Strong | Poor | Great |

-So how does Bluetooth affect the sound quality of your headphones?
+So, how does Bluetooth affect the sound quality of your headphones?
 Below are a few audio samples of headphones playing audio both wirelessly and wired.
-However, this comparison is relative and not absolute, as it will depend on the sound quality and audio reproduction of your current listening device (headphones or speakers).
+However, this comparison is relative and not absolute, as it will depend on your current listening device's sound quality and audio reproduction (headphones or speakers).

-Results: As you may have noticed, the differences between wired and wireless in terms of sound quality are very subtle.
-In most cases, the differences are so small that for most casual listeners, it wouldn't matter whether the headphones are used wirelessly or wired.
-Thanks to the improvements in Bluetooth technology, a lot more data can be streamed over the wireless connection, so the audio quality does not change much.
-However, trained ears or more critical listeners may notice the slight variations in the frequency response as shown in the frequency response graphs below.
+Results: As you may have noticed, the differences between wired and wireless regarding sound quality are very subtle.
+In most cases, the differences are so small that it wouldn't matter whether the headphones are used wirelessly or wired for most casual listeners.
+Thanks to improved Bluetooth technology, more data can be streamed over the wireless connection, so the audio quality does not change much.
+However, trained ears or more critical listeners may notice slight variations in the frequency response, as shown in the frequency response graphs below.

-There are 3 main audio codecs when it comes to headphones and sound quality:
+There are three main audio codecs when it comes to headphones and sound quality:

 To learn more about audio codecs, check our article SBC vs AptX: Which Bluetooth Codec is the best?

 It's not much of an issue when you're just listening to audio or music.
-However, when watching videos or gaming, latency is a much greater concern.
-The audio you hear will be out of sync with the images you see if the latency is high enough, which can be a frustrating experience as the delay could ruin your viewing experience.
-To give you a better understanding of how latency will affect your listening and viewing experience, check our latency test.
+However, latency is a much greater concern when watching videos or gaming.
+If the delay is high enough, the audio you hear will be out of sync with the images you see, which can be a disruptive and frustrating experience.
+To better understand how latency will affect your listening and viewing experience or to see how we test latency, check out our Bluetooth Connectivity article.

-Results: At 50 to 100 ms, you will notice slight latency, but you may still be able to ignore it if you're watching a long video, as you will naturally compensate for the slight sync issues.
-However, above 100ms, the desync between audio and video is much more noticeable, which may become frustrating especially with high frame rate content like 60fps video games.
-This makes most headphones with 100ms+ latency not ideal for home theater use or gaming, as the latency may get too distracting.
+Some people are sensitive to latency as low as 30 ms, particularly if you're gaming competitively.
+At 50 to 100 ms, you'll start to notice slight latency, but you may still be able to ignore it if you're watching a long video, as you'll naturally compensate for the slight sync issues.
+However, above 100 ms, the delay between audio and video becomes much more noticeable and can become frustrating, especially with high frame rate content like 60 fps video games.
+This makes most headphones with >100 ms latency not ideal for home theater use or gaming, as the latency is too distracting.

-To fix some of the sync issues caused by latency, CSR developed the aptX and subsequently the aptX Low Latency codec.
-Regular aptX does somewhat improve latency, due to its more efficient encoding algorithm than SBC.
+To fix some of the sync issues caused by latency, CSR developed the aptX and, subsequently, the aptX Low Latency codec.
+Regular aptX somewhat improves latency due to its more efficient encoding algorithm than SBC.
 However, aptX-LL has the most drastic impact on latency.

 Plantronics BackBeat Pro 2 | Latency |